cameronbracken/swfDevice/README.markdown

 	- gamma
 	- canClip: will be much harder than tikzDevice
 	- canChangeGamma
-	- canHAdj: comes with text support
+	- canHAdj: not supported
 	- startps: ditto
 	- hasTextUTF8: should be possible with ming
 	- wantSymbolUTF8: ditto
 	- useRotatedTextInContour: ditto
-* Implement remaining graphics parameters, especially fill!
+* Implement remaining graphics parameters
 	- gamma
 	- lend
 	- ljoin
 	- lmitre
 	- lineheight
 * Graphics primitives
-	- metricInfo
+	- metricInfo (is currently returning the same metrics for all characters, this is bad but does not severely affect the text placement)
 	- textUTF8
 	- strWidthUTF8
-* Windows?
+* Working windows build that does not crash when any operation is performed

 __Lessons Learned__